 A study of the historical and sociological background, theology, and application of several types of Psalms, Proverbs, an overview of Ecclesiastes, and an emphasis on Job.

-This course allows a student to handle the range of genre covered by wisdom literature.
-These types of literature are more difficult to interpret correctly because the contexts are not obvious.
-Enabling the student to correctly identify context and intention of the author will enable more accurate preaching and teaching.
-Also, these sections contain prophecies that have been clearly identified as messianic.
-Helping a student handle both the immediate (at the time of writing) and the prophetic contexts of those passages is important.
+This course allows a student to handle the range of genre covered by the wisdom and poetic literature.
+These types of literature are more difficult to interpret accurately because the historical and literary contexts are not always obvious.
+Students can gain skill in interpreting the elements of poetry and explore the literary and historical contexts when known.
+This will enable more accurate preaching and teaching.
+Also, this part of the Bible contains prophecies that have been clearly identified as messianic.
+Helping a student handle both the immediate (at the time of writing) and the prophetic contexts of those passages is important for understanding the wider biblical story.
 Job is covered because the problem of pain or evil in the context of the goodness of God is a common question.

 CN-1 Ability to describe the basic story of the Bible.

 CN-2 Ability to describe the content, genre, major characters, historical context, main events, and theological themes of the Old Testament.

 CN-4 Ability to explain the basic principles of biblical interpretation.

 CP-2 Ability to prepare biblical messages for effective and sound preaching and teaching.

 CP-3 Ability to plan, participate in, and guide others in worship.